 \paragraph{Multi-Dimensional Upper Bound}

-As in the two-dimensional case, it remains to lower-bound of the edge-to-vertex distance $\dist(p_{I^+}, \aff(e_I))$ (see \eqref{eq:gamma}) of $Q \cap W$.
-Analyzing this, however, becomes more challenging.
-In two-dimensional case, each edge is the convex hull of two vertices among $a_1, \cdots, a_n$ and is independent to the other vertices on $Q \cap W$.
+As in the two-dimensional case, we must lower-bound of the line-to-vertex distance $\dist(p_{I^+}, \aff(e_I))$ (see \eqref{eq:gamma}) of $Q \cap W$.
+Analysing this, however, becomes more challenging.
+In two-dimensional case, each edge is the convex hull of two vertices among $a_1, \ldots, a_n$ and is independent of the other potential vertices $a_i$.
 In contrast, if $d \geq 3$ then each edge on $Q \cap W$ will be the intersection between $W$ and a $(d-1)$-dimensional facet of $Q$ (which is the convex hull of $d$ vertices), and each vertex will be the intersection between $W$ and a $(d-2)$-dimensional ridge of $Q$ (which is the convex hull of $d-1$ vertices).
-So the distribution of $e_I$ and $p_{I^+}$ are correlated.
+So the distributions of $e_I$ and $p_{I^+}$ are correlated.